 So you’ve decided to take the jump and move to East Europe.
-The first question is now: “which country should I go to?”
+The first question is now: “Which country should I go to?”
 If you’re an entrepreneur or solopreneur, your business is going to have a big influence on that decision.
 After all, you didn’t move to pay high taxes and get caught in bureaucratic red tape, there’s plenty of that in the West.

-Since a best “anything” will always be subjective, we’ve tried to list all the benefits different Eastern countries have to offer and since not all business have been created equal, we’ve split them into four categories:
+Since a best “anything” will always be subjective, we’ve tried to list all the benefits different Eastern countries have to offer and since not all businesses have been created equal, we’ve split them into four categories:

 - Content/SEO/Affiliate Marketers